mohitjakhotra/mohitjakhotra/README.md

 I am a Full Stack Software Developer.
 I Love to solve problems by building apps.

-Every now and then, you'll see me writing a [blog post](https://blog.devesh.tech), documenting my learnings or reading something interesting (I have more books than I could possibly read).
-If you can't find me doing any of the above, I'll probably be outside on a drive.

 ## Skills

 | Domain                 |    Skills   |